-Lawrence Vale is Ford Professor of Urban Design and Planning at MIT, where he served as Head of the Department of Urban Studies and Planning from 2002 until January 2009.
+Associate Dean Lawrence Vale is Ford Professor of Urban Design and Planning at MIT, where he served as Head of the Department of Urban Studies and Planning from 2002 until January 2009.
 He has taught in the MIT School of Architecture and Planning since 1988, and he is currently the director of the Resilient Cities Housing Initiative (RCHI), a unit of the School’s Center for Advanced Urbanism.
 He was president of the Society for American City and Regional Planning History for 2011-2013.
 Vale holds degrees from Amherst College (B.A. in American Studies, summa cum laude), M.I.T.
 (S.M.Arch.S.), and the University of Oxford (D.Phil.), which he attended as a Rhodes Scholar.
-He is the author or editor of ten books examining urban design, housing and planning.
+He is the author or editor of twelve books and more than sixty articles examining urban design, housing and planning.

 Much of Professor Vale's most recent published work has examined the history, politics, and design of American public housing.
 These books include From the Puritans to the Projects: Public Housing and Public Neighbors (2001 "Best Book in Urban Affairs"); and Reclaiming Public Housing: A Half Century of Struggle in Three Public Neighborhoods (2005 Paul Davidoff Award).
 This research has been supported by a Guggenheim Fellowship, and has also received the Chester Rapkin Award from the Association of Collegiate Schools of Planning, an EDRA/Places Award for “Place Research,” and the John M. Corcoran Award for Community Investment.

-Additionally, Vale is co-editor, with Sam Bass Warner, Jr., of Imaging the City: Continuing Struggles and New Directions (2001); co-editor, with Thomas J. Campanella, of The Resilient City: How Modern Cities Recover From Disaster (2005); and co-editor, with Bish Sanyal and Christina Rosan, of Planning Ideas That Matter: Livability, Territoriality, Governance, and Reflective Practice (MIT Press, 2012; 2014 Best Edited Book in Planning History, IPHS).
+Additionally, Vale is co-editor, with Sam Bass Warner, Jr., of Imaging the City: Continuing Struggles and New Directions (2001); co-editor, with Thomas J. Campanella, of The Resilient City: How Modern Cities Recover From Disaster (2005); co-editor, with Bish Sanyal and Christina Rosan, of Planning Ideas That Matter: Livability, Territoriality, Governance, and Reflective Practice (MIT Press, 2012; 2014 Best Edited Book in Planning History, IPHS); and co-editor, with Justin Steil, Nicholas Kelly and Maia Woluchem, of Furthering Fair Housing: Prospects for Racial Justice in America’s Neighborhoods (Temple University Press, 2021).
 Finally, he is the author of a monograph about the history of the MIT Department of Urban Studies and Planning, Changing Cities: 75 Years of Planning Better Futures at MIT (SA+P Press, 2008).

-At MIT, he has won the Institute’s highest award for teaching (MacVicar Faculty Fellowship), as well as multiple departmental awards for advising and service to students.
+At MIT, he has won the Institute’s highest award for teaching (MacVicar Faculty Fellowship), and the Institute's highest award for graduate student advising (Frank Perkins Award), as well as multiple departmental awards for advising and service to students.
+He is the 2022 recipient of the Laurence Gerckens Prize from the Society for American City and Regional Planning History, “awarded to a scholar-teacher who has demonstrated sustained excellence and educational leadership in the field of planning history.”